Overview

 Toolkit Next Steps

-CISA’s National Risk Management Center is working on the next iteration of the Toolkit focused on the following topics: (1) synthetic biology; (2) brain computer interface (BCI); (3) quantum technologies (to include computing, communications, and sensors).
-The next Toolkit will be available in later this year.
+CISA’s National Risk Management Center is working on the next iteration of the Toolkit focused on the following topics: (1) critical resource shortages; (2) electrification; and (3) self-organized emergent behaviors in AI complex adaptive systems.

 Contact Us